Skip to main content

 What happens if an employee moves between two of my tracked competitors?

-If the movement does not involve one of your prospect companies, the signal does not fire.
-The competitor-relationships signal is designed to track movements between your prospects and your competitors, not movements among competitors themselves.
-If you want to monitor inter-competitor movements for strategic intelligence purposes, you can add your competitors to a separate prospect list and create a dedicated configuration for that use case.
+If the movement doesn’t involve one of your prospect companies, the signal doesn’t fire.
+The competitor-relationships signal tracks movements between your prospects and your competitors, not movements among competitors themselves.
+If you want to monitor inter-competitor movements for strategic intelligence, you can add your competitors to a separate prospect list and create a dedicated configuration for that use case.

 Can I test these signals without waiting for a real event?

 Yes.
 The Rodz API provides a test endpoint that simulates signal events for any configured signal type.
 Send a POST request to /signals/configurations/{config_id}/test to receive a sample webhook payload at your registered endpoint.
 This is useful for verifying your webhook handler, CRM integration, and routing logic before real events start flowing.
-See the webhook setup guide for detailed testing instructions.
+The webhook setup guide covers detailed testing instructions.

 Are there rate limits specific to signal configuration endpoints?

 Signal configuration endpoints follow the same rate limits as the rest of the Rodz API: 100 requests per minute per API key.
-Since signal configurations are typically set up once and updated infrequently, you are unlikely to hit this limit during normal usage.
-If you are building an application that manages configurations for multiple clients, consider implementing request queuing.
-Full rate limit details are available in the API reference.
+Since signal configurations are typically set up once and updated infrequently, you’re unlikely to hit this limit during normal usage.
+If you’re building an application that manages configurations for multiple clients, consider implementing request queuing.
+Full rate limit details are in the API reference.

 Share: